AnkitUprety/AnkitUprety/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on UI/UX design and Front end Development.
+- 🔭 I’m currently working as Technical Writer.
-- 🌱 I’m currently learning Adobe X/d and Selinum.
+- 🌱 I’m currently learning Network Design.
-- 👯 I’m looking to collaborate on  UI design and Automation testing .
+- 👯 I’m looking to collaborate on CyberSecurity Learnings.
-- 🤔 I’m looking for help with Automation testing.
+- 🤔 I’m looking for help with Content Writing.
-- 💬 Ask me about Web development, UI/UX design.
 - 📫 How to reach me: ankituprety08@gmail.com